 Why Technical Writing?

 Processing information and instructions, technical writing uses language that’s straightforward and to the point.
-Technical writing is used in manuals, guides, books, and textbooks.
+This form of writing is used in manuals, guides, books, and textbooks.
 If done correctly, this type of writing will make something that seems too difficult to understand.
 Yet, it presents it in a way for everyone who might read it to follow along and accomplish a task.

-Technical writing has been around a long time.
+This form of writing has been around a long time.
 Its range is vast, especially now in the age of technology.
 A professional writer knows how to display complex information and inclines towards both writing and technology fields.
-Just about every business and company uses technical writing to some degree, whether it’s in a workbook, a set of detailed instructions, rules and regulations, training manuals, information for customers, and so much more.
+Just about every business and company use this form of writing to some degree, whether it’s in a workbook, a set of detailed instructions, rules and regulations, training manuals, information for customers, and so much more.

 Just about every product that you buy at the store not related to food or clothing comes with a set of instructions on how to operate, organize, put together, pick up, and use the object, especially if it’s an electronic device or platform.
 Sometimes these instructions, in a booklet format, but when you get a brand-new cell phone and inside is a vast booklet full of every detail about that phone.